MikeRogers0/MikeRogersIO/src/_posts/2013-08-25-preparing-your-blog-for-traffic-spikes.md

 ---
 layout: post
 title: Preparing your blog for traffic spikes
-published: true
-categories:
- – blog
-meta:
-  description: 'A collection of benchmarking tools and caching solutions which should help keep a small site online during traffic spikes.'
+description: A collection of benchmarking tools and caching solutions which should help keep a small site online during traffic spikes.
-  index: true
 ---
 It seems like every few days I click a link on HN or Reddit to find that the page returns an error due to the high level of traffic hitting the server.
 Here is a short guide on how to prepare your blog for a traffic spike.